-A message from the Center Director
+A message from the center director

 International Research Center for Nuclear Materials Science,